 What we focus on grows

 So I would suggest you find your own calming and positive phrase like “One thing at a time”, “I’ll get there” or “Breathe” – whatever works for you.
-And every time you start to feel too busy, simply take a breath and repeat this until you feel less busy and more in control.
+And every time you start to feel too busy, simply take a breath and repeat this until you feel less busy and more in control of your life.

 Changing your story